 These are just a few of the possible uses in the landscape.
 The sky is the limit with artemisia and landscape options.
 The silver color of the leaves provides some interesting color combinations for a creative gardener.
 Many people love a silver-and-red combo (for example, red salvia would work here as a partner).
 But do not focus too narrowly on color.
 Those who enjoy working with plant form and plant texture will find great options with this plant.
 You can provide contrast with its fine texture by pairing with coarser plants such as ageratum or highlight its mounding form with spiky plants such as torch lily (Kniphofia uvaria).

 No matter how pretty a plant is, if a pest comes along and eats it, or a heat wave comes along and cooks it, you will no longer be able to admire its beauty.
 Also, it is considered a drought-resistant ground cover.
 Never underestimate the importance of a plant's ability to hold its own in the face of the challenges that nature throws its way.

 Origin of the Name

-But the origin of the name might not be quite that simple.
-According to Michael L. Charters, it is also possible that the name comes more directly from Queen Artemisia of Halicarnassus (died 350 B.C.), perhaps due to her botanical pursuits, as others suggest.
-But since the queen's name comes from the name of the goddess, ultimately, it's safe to trace the plant's name back to the goddess (even if only indirectly).
+But the origin of the name might not be a direct correlation.
+It is possible that the name comes more directly from Queen Artemisia of Halicarnassus who died in 350 B.C.
+She had a reputation for botanical pursuits.
+But since the queen's name comes from the name of the goddess, ultimately, it is indirectly related.

 Other Types of Artemisia

-There are many kinds of artemisias.
-A weed commonly found along roadsides is A. vulgaris, known as "mugwort."
+There are many kinds of artemisia.
+A weed commonly found along roadsides is A. vulgaris, known as mugwort and used for medicinal purposes.
 Sagebrush (A. tridentata) is another weedy artemisia.
-And perhaps you have heard of the alcoholic drink named "absinthe."
-Absinthe is made with A. absinthium.
+A. dracunculus is the scientific name for the common herb tarragon, popular in cooking.
+And, the alcoholic drink absinthe is made with A. absinthium.